junobuild/docs/blog/2023-03-21-whats-new-in-juno-v0-0-8/index.md

 ![Login with II screenshot](./login-ii.png)

 Several iterations of the [CLI](/docs/miscellaneous/cli) were developed to support the deployment of these new features.
-Despite adding many features, we aimed to keep the interface simple and avoid overcomplicating things unnecessarily.
+Despite adding many of those, we aimed to keep the interface simple and avoid overcomplicating things unnecessarily.

 ![CLI screenshot](./cli.png)